zhuohangu/zhuohangu.github.io/_pages/about.md

 </div>
 🎓 I'm a senior undergraduate at the University of Chicago studying Mathematics and Computer Science.

-👨‍💻 My research interests lie broadly in mathematics, computer systems, and machine learning.
-In mathematics, I have worked on probability theory, particularly the loop-erased random walk (LERW), Gaussian Free Field (GFF), and Schramm–Loewner Evolution (SLE).
-In computer science, I work on
-1) Systems for machine learning and machine learning for systems
-2) KV cache engineering, including KV cache compression and streaming
-3) Retrieval-Augmented Generation (RAG) and GraphRAG systems optimization
-I am also very interested in challenges in networking, video analytics, distributed systems, cloud computing and datacenter systems, network security, and generative AI.
+👨‍💻 My research interests lie broadly in computer systems and machine learning.
+I work on 1) systems for machine learning and machine learning for systems; 2) KV cache engineering, including KV cache compression and streaming; and 3) Retrieval- Augmented Generation (RAG)/GraphRAG systems optimization.
+I am also very interested in problems in networking, video analytics, distributed systems, cloud computing and datacenter systems, network security, and generative AI.

+✏️📝 In mathematics, I have worked on probability theory, particularly the loop-erased random walk (LERW), Gaussian Free Field (GFF), and Schramm–Loewner Evolution (SLE).

 <!-- A data-driven personal website